LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 for the code that is run to handle the request.
 Handling a request entails creating the resulting headers and body data for the reply.
 This data is sent to the web server, which is then sent to the connected user agent.
-The request is complete after the data is sent.
+The request is complete after the response data is sent.

 The code that is chosen to handle a request is based on the path in the :envvar:`PATH_INFO` or, if that is not present, the :envvar:`SCRIPT_NAME`